- understanding species behaviour and ecology

 Many wildlife species are threatened or endangered and protected by the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES).
 The CITES database and World Conservation Union (IUCN) Red List of Threatened Species can be used to ascertain the current conservation status of a given species.
 CITES Appendices stipulate that national Government permits are required for trade in certain species and provide three levels of protection for those species in international commercial trade.

 Endangered or threatened species should not be used in research unless there is special justification, e.g. a direct conservation or welfare application.
 The ASPA places restrictions on the purposes for which endangered animals (including non-human primates) can be used.

-Guidance on the use of wild species is also available from various professional organisations and societies, including the American Society of Mammalogists, American Society of Ichthyologists and Herpetologists, The Ornithological Council, Association for the Study of Animal Behaviour and Canadian Council on Animal Care.
+Guidance on the use of wild species is also available from various professional organisations and societies, including the American Society of Mammalogists, American Society of Ichthyologists and Herpetologists, The Ornithological Council, Association for the Study of Animal Behaviour, Canadian Council on Animal Care and The Chartered Institute of Ecology and Environmental Management (CIEEM).